Internationalization (i18n)

 An update for the article Inline markup and bidirectional text in HTML has just been published.

-For review: Inline markup and bidirectional text in HTML
+For review: Structural markup and right-to-left text in HTML

-A draft update for the article Inline markup and bidirectional text in HTML is out for wide review.
-We are looking for comments by Tuesday 12 December.
+The article Structural markup and right-to-left text in HTML is out for wide review.
+We are looking for comments by Thursday 13 May.

 Please send any comments as github issues by clicking on this link, or on “Leave a comment” at the bottom of the article.
 (This will add some useful information to your comment.)